PinkDiamond1/docs-24/docs/reference/starlark-instructions.md

 ### render_templates

-`render_templates` combines a template and data to produce a files artifact stored in the Kurtosis enclave.
+`render_templates` combines a template and data to produce a [files artifact][files-artifacts].
 Files artifacts can be used with the `files` property in the service config of `add_service`, allowing for reuse of config files across services.

 ```python
 # Example data to slot into the template